(A resource guide for anyone whose children are detained at the San Jose Juvenile Hall)

 The minors held in custody at the San Jose Juvenile Hall are able to receive visitors from Monday through Friday between the hours of 5:00 pm till 9:00 pm.
-Weekend visitation is allowed only on Saturday from 1:00 pm till 3:00 pm.
+Weekend visitation is allowed only on Saturday from 9:00 am till 5:00 pm.
+There are no Sunday visits.
 Only parents and/or legal guardians are allowed to visit.
 Other family members may visit with the approval of the court or the Probation Officer.
 Each visit with a minor may not exceed 30 minutes in duration.

-Once your visit is terminated, you must leave the premises.
+Once your visit finishes, you must leave the premises.
 Smoking, drinking, and eating are not allowed anywhere in the facility while visiting with a minor.
-Food and drinks are not allowed to be brought to a minor at anytime.
-Alcohol, drugs, and all illegal substances are prohibited and exchange of any of these items with a minor will result in prosecution.
+Food and drinks are not allowed to be brought to a minor at any time.
+Alcohol, drugs, and all illegal substances are prohibited, and exchange of any of these items with a minor will result in prosecution.

 Visitors are not allowed to bring anything unless authorized by the court or the Probation Officer.
-Cell phones, pagers, handbags, purses, wallets and other similar items are not allowed.
-Illegal weapons or objects that can be used to inflict injury to another person are prohibited at all times.
+Cell phones, pagers, handbags, purses, wallets, and other similar items are not allowed.
+Illegal weapons or objects that can be used to inflict injury on another person are prohibited at all times.
 Possession of these items while conducting your visit will result in confiscation and possible prosecution.